robinson08/DTS_KDD_2022/README.md

    ```
 6. You are now ready to run any of the provided Jupyter Notebook files and run our simulator!
    - If you simply want to run it to replicate our results from Section 4.4, open *RUN_SIMULATOR.ipynb* and click run all cells.
-   - If you want to modify its parameters when running it to compare against a testbed, open *config*.
+   - If you want to modify its parameters when running it to compare against a testbed, open *config.ipynb* and *queue_maker.ipynb* to modify the relevant parameters.
 This was used in Sections 4.2 and 4.3.
    - When running it just to generate data and perform performance analyses, open *config_multiple.ipynb* and then Run All.
 This was used in Section 4.4.

-## Adding your own architectures and algorithms
+### Adding your own architectures and algorithms
 If you want to add an allocation algorithm of your choice, create it in a ipynb file, then do the following:
 1. Open *RUN_SIMULATOR.ipynb* and type the following right after the last listed algorithm:
 ```